 Buyers looking in Charlottesville already know that they should be starting their homebuying journey.
 A lot of Charlottesville sellers are asking, "Should I list now, or wait until Spring?"
 That's a question I'm trying to answer often right now.
 As with most things in real estate and life, the answer starts with, "it depends" What are you trying to accomplish, (yes, I Read More

-Selling a house sucks.
+Selling a house can be an uncomfortable experience.
 It's a necessarily invasive process.
 This is a bit of what to expect from start to finish.

 The 2017 market in the Charlottesville area is going to be an interesting one.
 They all are.
 The Charlottesville real estate market is going to be much less calm than the waters depicted above.
 Will this property hold value?
 I received that question by email (and get it many days of the week) the other day, and it was about a specific property in the City of Charlottesville.
 As I noted in my response, I cannot/will not give specific real estate advice unless we have an executed buyer brokerage agreement; but I'll certainly provide Read More